TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 ![!cf-misc-10000](images/cf-misc-10000.png)

-??? example "Breakdown and Why"
+??? example "Breakdown and Why - [CLICK TO EXPAND]"

     - **BR-DISK** This is a custom format to help Radarr recognize & ignore BR-DISK (ISO's and Blu-ray folder structure) in addition to the standard BR-DISK quality.
     - **EVO except WEB-DL** This group is often banned for the low quality Blu-ray releases, but their WEB-DL are okay.